CONDENSED INTERIM FINANCIAL STATEMENTS FOR THE SIX MONTHS AND FULL YEAR ENDED 31 DECEMBER 2025

 Security

 The Security Division comprises Infrared and Thermal Sensing Technology and Cyber Security businesses.
-Revenue from this division decreased by $459k (9%) and increased by $505k (6%) for 2H2023 and FY2023 respectively.
-This was mainly due to the decrease in revenue of $477k (13%) for 2H2023 and increase in revenue $839k for 2H2023 and FY2023 respectively from Cyber Security Division.
+Revenue from this division decreased by $1.6 million (49%) and $1.9 million (33%) for 2H2025 and FY2025 respectively due to lesser projects delivered and secured in both 2H2025 and FY2025.

 Integration Engineering